Face Cord Of Kiln Dried Firewood

 A face cord of firewood is a third of a cord.
 It is one row of firewood cut to 16-inch lengths stacked 4 feet high, and the width of the stack is 8 feet wide.
 So the cubic volume of a face cord 8 Feet wide by 4 feet high and 16 inches deep is 42.66 cubic feet or, as it is sometimes called, a third of a cord.

-To be sure, you have a fair measure of a face cord.
-The second part of the definition of a face cord is that the wood should be "To be sure you have a cord, the wood should be stacked neatly in a line or row, with individual pieces touching and parallel to each other, making sure that the wood is compact and has the fewest gaps possible."
-This is to ensure as many pieces of wood in the pile as possible by not creating gaps and voids in stacking so you get a fair measure.
+To be sure you have a fair measure of a face cord; the second part of the definition of a face cord is that the wood should be "To be sure you have a cord, the wood should be stacked neatly in a line or row, with individual pieces touching and parallel to each other, making sure that the wood is compact and has the few gaps possible."
+This is to ensure as many pieces of wood in the pile as possible by not creating gaps and voids in stacking so you get a fair measure.s

 In Massachusetts, firewood is sold by cubic volume, not by weight.